FearOfTheSea/SDL2-game/README.md

 - 2 : Command the Unit to raise defense
 - 3 : Command the Unit to resupply
 - 4 : Create New Units in all cities

+- You lose when all of your units are dead.
+- You win when all the enemies units are dead.
 ## Version History
 - Ver 0.1 : Map and UI functional
 - Ver 0.2 : Navigating with arrow keys possible